Get started:

 No, once a car has been formally scrapped, it cannot be driven, insured, or taxed; it is permanently off the road.
 If you unintentionally purchase a scrapped car, you will be unable to register it with the DVLA, rendering it legally unusable.

-Some dishonest dealers may attempt to sell scrapped vehicles without adequate documentation, leaving customers with a useless vehicle.
+Some dishonest dealers may attempt to sell scrapped vehicles without adequate documentation, leaving customers with an unusable vehicle.
 To avoid this, ensure that the seller gives a valid V5C logbook, and when scrapping your own vehicle, always use an Authorised Treatment Facility (ATF).
 They'll make sure the car is properly demolished and provide you with a Certificate of Destruction (COD) as proof.
 In this way, you will not be held liable if the vehicle is later associated with any criminal activity.

 When Should You Scrap Your Car?
 Key Reasons & Best Practices in the UK